aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotx-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTX to PPT in Android Apps or Online App" h2="DOTX to PPT conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+This feature can help you automate the document conversion process in your Android applications.

+<h2>How Aspose.Total Helps for DOTX to PPT Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert DOTX file to PPT, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert DOTX file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as PPT.
+Aspose.Total for Android via Java File Format Automation libraries can help you to convert DOTX file to PPT.
+The process involves two steps.
+First, you need to use document manipulation API Aspose.Words for Android Java to convert DOTX file format to HTML.
+After that, you can use PowerPoint API Aspose.Slides for Android Java to create a new Presentation, write HTML content in it, and save it as PPT.

+Aspose.Words for Android Java is a powerful document manipulation API that enables you to convert DOTX file format to HTML.
+It provides a wide range of features such as document manipulation, document conversion, document comparison, document printing, and more.
+With this API, you can easily convert DOTX file format to HTML.

+Aspose.Slides for Android Java is a powerful PowerPoint API that enables you to create a new Presentation, write HTML content in it, and save it as PPT.
+It provides a wide range of features such as creating, editing, and converting presentations, adding text, shapes, and images, and more.
+With this API, you can easily create a new Presentation, write HTML content in it, and save it as PPT.

+In conclusion, Aspose.Total for Android via Java File Format Automation libraries can help you automate the document conversion process in your Android applications.
+With Aspose.Words for Android Java and Aspose.Slides for Android Java, you can easily convert DOTX file format to HTML and create a new Presentation, write HTML content in it, and save it as PPT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}